Understanding Sell-Through Rate

 Sell-through rates tell you a lot about a company’s success.

-Most experts consider a stellar sell-through rate as anything higher than 70 percent.
-And a high sell-through rate demonstrates the company has accurately predicted demand.
+Most experts consider a stellar sell-through rate to be anything higher than 80 percent.
+A high sell-through rate demonstrates that the company has accurately predicted demand.

-What about a sell-through rate of close to 100 percent?
+What about a sell-through rate of close to 100 %?
 While more desirable than having a low rate, this means the business may not be taking advantage of market potential.
-In this case, there may be a surplus of demand that existing inventory isn’t meeting.
+In this case, there may be a surplus of demand that the existing inventory isn’t meeting, and they are losing potential sales for both themselves and their retailers.

 How to increase sell-through rate

-There are many reasons a company might experience poor sell-through rates or dramatic month-on-month dips in sales performance.
-Improper demand planning, lack of customer and regional understanding, and absence of real-time data tracking all play a role in a company’s underperformance.
+There are many reasons a company might experience poor sell-through rates or dramatic month-to-month dips in sales performance.
+Improper demand planning, a lack of customer and regional understanding, and the absence of real-time data tracking all contribute to underperformance.

 To bolster sell-through rates, businesses need to focus on the following strategies.

-To maximize sell-through rates, businesses must first identify the factors contributing to poor sell-through and tackle them one by one.
+To maximize sell-through rates, businesses must first identify the factors contributing to poor sell-through and tackle them individually.
 This means measuring these factors regularly and making adjustments in real time.

-• Track sell-through rate monthly to spot any inconsistencies and trends throughout the year.
+- Track sell-through rate monthly to spot inconsistencies and trends throughout the year.

 Get creative with merchandising